 The easiest way to tell if you’re looking at a distance-based award chart is if you see a column that delineates a series of distance brackets.

 Some examples of distance-based frequent flyer programs include:

 Distance-based frequent flyer programs were designed to level the playing field for award redemptions.
 In general, succeeding looks like booking a longer award flight for the same mileage price.

 Since distance-based frequent flyer programs split up the distance spectrum into distance brackets, a “sweet spot” would be considered booking towards the upper bound of a distance bracket.

-This 15-hour 35-minute flight is at the top end of the spectrum, and booking this would cost the same as booking a flight from Vancouver (YVR) to Hong Kong (HKG), which is only 13 hours 55 minutes long.
+This 15-hour 35-minute flight is at the top end of the spectrum, and booking this would cost the same as booking a flight from Vancouver International (YVR) to Hong Kong International (HKG), which is only 13 hours 55 minutes long.
 In other words, you’ll enjoy a longer flight for the same price.

 Dynamically-Priced Frequent Flyer Programs

 Our next frequent flyer program structure is one that gets endless hatred.
 Dynamically-priced frequent flyer programs are unique in the sense that there could be many different award prices quoted on an identical flight.